 Improper Installation

-If the car seat is not installed correctly, it can cause pressure points.
+If the car seat is not checking if your car seat is installed correctly, it can cause pressure points.
 Straps may be too tight or placed in the wrong spots.
 The seat might lean too far back or forward.
 This creates awkward postures that make toddlers fidget or cry.
 A proper fit ensures even support and freedom to move a little.

 Growth And Development Changes